if you take out clotho, you have a pair o'docs

 • 3,750 gift edition

-Then come the auras and the little bald doctors.
-Ralph begins to see what he thinks of as 'auras', emissions of brilliant light enclosing every person and thing, with a slender stem jutting up from people's and animal's heads, what Ralph thinks of as their 'lifeline'.
-During one night of premature waking, Ralph glimpses out his window to see two small men who look like doctors enter one of his neighbor's houses with a giant pair of scissors.
-The next day, the neighbor is dead of heart failure.
-Ralph's quest begins.
+And yet: after this meticulous construction of Ralph's life early in the novel, Insomnia expands.
+Ralph and his friend Lois Chasse begin to see what Ralph thinks of as "auras," emissions of brilliant light enclosing every person and thing.
+A slender stem of this light - a "lifeline" - rises from the heads of people and animals.
+During one night of premature waking, Ralph glimpses out his window to see two small, bald men who look like doctors enter one of his neighbor's houses with a giant pair of scissors.
+The next day, his neighbor is dead of heart failure.